pragyanone/ADBS/README.md

 # ADBS
-Convert date from BS to AD and vice-versa.
+Convert dates from BS to AD and vice-versa.

 # Installation
 Download executable from the [Releases page.](https://github.com/pragyanone/adbs/releases)